PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Inspect `_optimize_transpose_resize_add_concat_affine_conv_spp_nhwc_chains`,
-   all seven calls, and any existing SPP-model-specific fixture.
-3. Build a compact generic two-island SPP corpus with fan-out, public tensor, adapter permutation, axis, constant, and Conv consumer boundaries.
+2. Move the complete 371-line
+   `_optimize_transpose_resize_add_concat_affine_conv_spp_nhwc_chains` source
+   mechanically to a focused pass module while retaining the wrapper and all seven raw calls.
+3. Confirm exact AST equivalence against `0804e37` and add a single-owner architecture gate.
-4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.
+4. Run focused and full direct gates, then commit and push extraction before indexed candidate planning.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain